Syria Occupied Lebanon: Israeli-Palestinian Conflict – Part Twenty

 Was the Syrian presence a military occupation (effective provisional control of a certain ruling power over a territory which is not under the formal sovereignty of that entity, without the volition of the actual sovereign) under international law?
 The mandate of the Force was renewed several times before it officially expired on July 27, 1982.

-The Lebanese government refused to request that the mandate be renewed by the Arab League and instead, in September 1986, Lebanon actually requested an end to the Syrian presence in Lebanon.
+In September 1986, the Lebanese government refused to request that the mandate be renewed by the Arab League; instead, it requested an end to the Syrian presence in Lebanon.
 Now, lacking legal authority from both Lebanon and the Arab League, Syria’s military forces probably had to be regarded from that point on as illegal occupants of Lebanon.

 Beirut’s Own Civil War

 At the final accords of the Lebanese Civil War, two rival administrations were formed in Lebanon.
 There was a military one in East Beirut and a civilian one in West Beirut.
 The latter gained the support of the Syrians.

 The military opposed the Syrian presence in Lebanon, citing the 1982 UN Security Council Resolution 520 (demand that Israel withdraw immediately from Lebanon, and that Lebanese sovereignty be respected in order to restore a stable government in Lebanon.)
 In the resulting “War of Liberation”, which erupted in March 1989, the military was defeated and their leader was exiled from Lebanon.

 “Brotherhood, Cooperation, and Coordination”

 The hopefully named treaty signed between Lebanon and Syria in 1991, legitimized the Syrian military presence in Lebanon.
 It stipulated that Lebanon would not be made a threat to Syria’s security and that Syria was responsible for protecting Lebanon from external threats.
 In September that same year a Defense and Security Pact was enacted between the two countries.